yannick-cw/nyt4s/README.md

-## nyt4s - New York times scala api
+## nyt4s - New York times scala api wrapper

 nyt4s is a non blocking, type safe DSL for the New York Times rest api.